 11. Ultrasound examination of the abdominal organs.

-12. Electrocardiogram - monitors the work of the heart against the background of diabetes mellitus.
+12. Electrocardiogram – monitors heart function against the background of diabetes mellitus.

-13. Studies aimed at determining the level of damage to the vessels of the lower extremities - this allows you to prevent the development of diabetic foot.
+13. Studies aimed at determining the level of vascular damage in the lower extremities - this helps prevent the development of diabetic foot.

-Patients diagnosed with diabetes mellitus or suspected of having this disease should also be examined by narrow specialists as part of diagnostic measures.
-Physicians required to attend:
+Patients diagnosed with diabetes mellitus or suspected of having this disease should undergo examination by specialized specialists as part of diagnostic measures.
+Mandatory visits include doctors:

 • endocrinologist;